Updated: March 15, 2018

 - Linking an email contact also will allow for future SMS segmentation.

 - We track the source of the entry in a 'source' column.

 An SMS Campaign is the deployment of an SMS Message to all contacts to a Sender Code and/or Group.
 An SMS Campaign Deployment can be done through the Deploy Wizard.
 Campaigns can also be scheduled for a future date/time.

 - Campaigns scheduled for a future date can be edited before the scheduled date is reached.

-An SMS Group is a collection of phone numbers or SMS Subscribers.
+An SMS Group is a collection of phone numbers or SMS Contacts.
 A group can only be created through the UI.
-Subscribers can be added to a Group through the UI, File Import, API, or FTP API.
+Contacts can be added to a Group through the UI, File Import, API, or FTP API.